Skip to Content

 (c) Rosewood

 You won’t even want to touch the pastries served at this afternoon tea, they are true works of art.
-The pastry chef here creates a colourful selection of desserts inspired by Spanish artist, Pablo Picasso.
+The pastry chef here creates a colourful selection of desserts inspired by the artist, David Hockney.
 There’s no wonder it won best contemporary afternoon tea two years in a row.

 It’s served in the hotel’s magnificent Mirror Room with floor to ceiling covered in decorative and overlapping mirrors.
 The finger sandwiches, scones and loose-leaf tea are mere side shows to the show-stopping desserts.
 It’s more like an edible art installation than a high tea, but who’s complaining?